Dr Sebastian Sprick

 Speaker

-Invited departmental seminar: “Polymer photocatalysts for solar fuels generation” R. S. Sprick, Department of Applied Chemistry, Tokyo University of Science, Tokyo, Japan
+Invited departmental seminar: “Sustainable fuels from light: Conjugated polymer photocatalysts for water splitting and carbon dioxide reduction” R. S. Sprick, Department of Applied Chemistry, Chuo University, Tokyo, Japan, 26/07/24

 Speaker